ashwin9494/K-means/README.md

 ### Installation

 1. Download and install ANACONDA
 2. Jupitor notebook comes with ANACONDA package.
-So, you don't need to worry about it
+So, We don't need to worry about it
 3. By default Jupitor notebook access C drive.
-If you wish to customize, Open command promt and paste following command

-  jupyter notebook --notebook-dir=directory_path
+If we wish to customize,We need to Open command prompt and paste the following command jupyter notebook --notebook-dir=directory_path

-4. Install MySQL and setup account with password(It is safer that way)
+4. We need to make sure that our Pc has sufficient RAM to perform the analysis.

 <p align="right">(<a href="#top">back to top</a>)</p>